Dynatrace/dynatrace-operator/README.md

 ```

 This is the most basic configuration for the DynaKube object.
-We recommend you to use cloud-native Fullstack injection to roll out Dynatrace to your cluster, as shown in the example above.
+We recommend you to use classic Fullstack injection to roll out Dynatrace to your cluster, as shown in the example above.
 In case you want to have adjustments please have a look at [our DynaKube Custom Resource examples](https://github.com/Dynatrace/dynatrace-operator/tree/master/config/samples).
 Save one of the sample configurations, change the API url to your environment and apply it to your cluster.